weasel-fish/ar-practice-student-grading-tracker/README.md

 - `Student#studentExams`
   - returns a collection of all `StudentExam` instances for this student
 - `Student#exams`
-  - returns a collection of all `Exam` instances who are subscribed to this student
+  - returns a collection of all the `Exam` instances this student has taken

 #### Exam

 - `Exam#studentExams`
   - should return a collection of all `StudentExam` instances for this exam
 - `Exam#students`
-  - should return a collection of all `Student` instances that this exam is subscribed to
+  - should return a collection of all the `Student` instances that have taken this exam

 ### Aggregate and Association Methods